alliemicbill/cs1302-arcade/REFLECTION.md

 3. **PROB:** Had a hard time scheduling physicial meetings with each other at first, but now that we've settled on a regular day/time things are looking great!

+    Reflection 1 (11/30/2020):
+    Game: reversi
+    Note 1: changing the colors of the game cause its fun Note 2: going to implemet the game layout with a gridpane and buttons Note 3: idk how I would do a high score board with this game note 4: made flash cards with the things each part needs (ex: buttons, labels, etc)